luigif/php-mysql-class-using-mysqli-extension/readme.md

 # Welcome

-This is a wrapper for a PHP MySQL class, which utilizes MySQLi.
+This is a PHP MySQL class, which utilizes MySQLi.

 ## Documentation

-For full documentaton please refer [wiki](https://bitbucket.org/getvivekv/php-mysqli-class/wiki/Home).
+For full documentaton please refer [wiki](https://bitbucket.org/luigifi/php-mysqli-class/wiki/Home).